aji-prod/tomato/README.md

 TOMATO_PKGCACHEDIR=/var/cache/pacman/pkg # The pacman's cache directory
 ```

+## GPG Signatures

+For now, neither the [GPG signatures] from the [AUR packages] nor to build a package are supported and ignored.

 ## Licenses

 > As most of the used tools have a [GPLv2], [GPLv3] or a [compatible license](https://www.gnu.org/licenses/license-list.html#apache2), [tomato] follows the same path.